charliewatson1504/CI-PP4-Booking-System/README.md

 ## Colors

 ![Colour Pallette](https://github.com/charliewatson1504/CI-PP4-Booking-System/blob/main/docs/color-pallet/colour-pallet.png)

 ## Fonts

-I have used Noto Sans JP for the body text and Roboto for the headers.
+I have used Sans Pro for the body text and Poppins for the headers.
 Both fonts are from google fonts and compliment each other well.
 I have used sans-serif as a back up font should the browser the user is using cannot load the google fonts.

 ## Wireframes
 The wireframes for the site were created in Adobe XD and are linked below for Desktop, Tablet and Mobile devices.